Medieval History / Regional Dynasties

 Eastern Ganga Dynasty in Odisha

-- During 10th C to 16th C, Odisha was an independent kingdom and was never part of Delhi Sultanate.
+- During 10th C to 16th C, Odisha remained independent and never became part of Delhi Sultanate.
 In Persian literature, Odisha was known as Jajnagar.

-Bhanu Deva III was the ruler when invasion of Firuz Shah Tughlaq took place.
+Bhanu Deva III was the ruler when invasion of Firoz Shah Tughlaq took place.

 - Eastern Ganga dynasty ruled for nearly 1000 years from 5th C to 15th C. They built magnificent temples of Odisha.
 (There was a Ganga Dynasty in Mysore